My poor children will be 25 before I will be OK with them wanting to walk down the street alone again.

 The Alpharetta Moms Council is a group of local moms who chat each week about a topic that has either been sent in to us by a reader who clicked the email the author button or is being asked by one of us.
 We all give our thoughts and opinions on the subject matter and then turn the table to our Patch readers.
 We want to hear what you, the reader thinks as well.

 This week, parents all over Georgia and possible quite a bit further away have been startled.
-A little girl was kidnapped from her apartment complex and brutally murdered.
 In such a frightening time, parents are scared to death for their children.
 This prompts the discussion this week about safety.

 Q: How do we keep our children safe from predators?